paleohayduke/TrafficSimProject/README.md

 TODO:

+-make cars rectangle shaped and align their axis with their velocity vector.

 -add radioboxes to NodeInfoFrame to set an entire road's number of lanes. (req 5b)

 -4 lane roads and visual road in correct lane offset.
 Lanes determined between